 Bats presence is confirmed through inspections and by examining fecal droppings.
 Their droppings resemble a rat’s except they are have shiny speckles from insect shells and easily crumble.
 Their urine and fecal droppings produce a strong odor that can be smelled through the house and many times, outdoors.
 Colonial bats can roost by the hundreds, even thousands.

 Guano waste can build up quickly in these situations, requiring professional cleanup to remove the pungent odors, risk of pathogens, and avoid attracting arthropods, such as spiders into the building.
 Their urine crystalizes at room temperature and vaporizes with a little heat.
 We see boards and beams saturated with white powder and even stalactites and stalagmites can be formed.

-If you’re looking for a reliable and honest wildlife control company in the Pensacola area, contact the wildlife removal & control experts at Nuisance Wildlife Services today!
+If you’re looking for a reliable and honest wildlife control company in the Indianapolis area, contact the wildlife removal & control experts at Nuisance Wildlife Services today!